 2. Yoga Retreat in Nosara

-The area is widely protected, prohibiting any form of infrastructure to come near the shores.
+The area is widely protected, prohibiting any form of infrastructure near the shores.

 This travel costs about 50 USD and may include transfers and stops in between.
 Your total travel time from Tamarindo to Nosara is two and a half hours.